csci-1301/csci-1301.github.io/labs/Char.md

----
-title: Char and Int Conversion, Ordering of Characters
+#  Char and Int Conversion, Ordering of Characters
----

 This lab serves multiple goals: